pixeltable/pixeltable/README.md

 ])
 chat_t.select(chat_t.input, chat_t.response).head()
 ```
-Learn more on how to leverage LLms such as [Together AI](https://pixeltable.readme.io/docs/together-ai) in Pixeltable.
+Learn how to interact with inference services such as [Together AI](https://pixeltable.readme.io/docs/together-ai) in Pixeltable.

 ## ❓ FAQ